spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 - A linux computer with a Docker daemon installed and a connection to Palette and the MAAS endpoint.
 The installer must be invoked on a linux system.
 We have tested the gateway installation using Ubuntu 20.04 on x86-64.

+- Private cloud gateway IP requirements:

+    - One IP address for a single-node gateway or three IP addresses for a three-node gateway.
     - One IP address for a Kubernetes control plane.

-- One IP address for a single-node gateway or three IP addresses for a three-node gateway.

 - Sufficient IPs for application workload services, such as Load Balancer services.